devbisme/KiPart/docs/usage.rst

    pin type and style.
 Each of these items should be entered in the column with the appropriate header.

    * Pin numbers can be either numeric (e.g., '69') if the part is a DIP or QFP, or they can be alphanumeric (e.g., 'C10') if a BGA or CSP is used.
-Using a `*` instead of a pin number creates a non-existent "gap" pin that can be used to visually separate the pins into groups.
+Using one or more `*` characters instead of a pin number creates non-existent "gap" pins that can be used to visually separate the pins into groups.
 (This only works when the ``-s row`` sorting option is selected.)
    * Pin names can be any combination of letters, numbers and special characters (except a comma).
    * The unit identifier can be blank or any combination of letters, numbers and special characters (except a comma).